Hamid-ANN/Deep-L-layer-neural-network/README.md

 # Deep Neural Network for Classification
-Summary of the Deep learning code in Andrew Ng's course  w<sub>1<sub>
+Summary of the Deep learning Andrew Ng's course

 This is a classification example by using of deep neural network.
 In the previous example we made a simple model by Logistic Regression as a Neural Network with 70 percent accuracy.
 Know we want to improve the model.
 This is a classification problem with a result of cat and non-cat images.